Returning to Ireland from the United States of America

 Irish social security benefits

-You will need to meet certain requirements to qualify for these social welfare payments.
-You can read more examples and details about each type.
+You need to meet certain requirements to qualify for these social welfare payments.
+You can read examples of and details about each type.

 The rules for social welfare payments are set out in the legislation and operational guidelines.
 You can find most of the operational guidelines for specific social welfare payments on gov.ie.